javierpadilla9tf/Getting-and-Cleaning-Data-Project--Week-4-Coursera/README.md

 # Getting-and-Cleaning-Data-Project--Week-4-Coursera

-##This is the course project for the Getting and Cleaning Data Coursera course.
+##This is the course project for the week 4 Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following:

 ##Make sure to download the dataset if it does not already exist in the working directory
 ##Please load the activity and feature info